 “We map out our scoring ahead of time: 25 points for this, 50 points for this.
 Then each sponsorship level receives different lists.
 We're really particular about who crosses that MQL threshold.”

-From these insights Gremlin can use personalized conversation starters to create a better customer experience for Gremlin’s attendees and ultimately, lead to greater conversion levels, for example: “We saw that you clicked on this white paper, do you have any questions about it?”
+From these insights Gremlin can use personalized conversation starters to design a better event attendee journey and ultimately, lead to greater conversion levels, for example: “We saw that you clicked on this white paper, do you have any questions about it?”

 But Karli and her marketing team also use event data to learn more about what resonated most with attendees.
 In addition to analyzing session attendance data, she makes sure to ask for feedback on each event component (including the platform).

-Despite her awesome results, event success goes way beyond the numbers for Karli.
+Despite her awesome results, a successful event goes way beyond the numbers for Karli.

 For her, it’s all about the little wins that make the attendee experience the best it can be.
 “Attendee experience is the most important part.
 They're the reason we're all there, so we might as well give them a really good show.”

-With the right platform on her side, a heightened level of engagement and simplicity made it easy for Gremlin to deliver on their promise of a truly worthwhile event.
+With the right platform to support her, a heightened level of engagement and simplicity made it easy for Gremlin to deliver on their promise of a truly worthwhile virtual event flow.

 “It was just a really seamless experience.
 We had a lot of great feedback about the flow of the event, the platform itself, and just the ability to sit back and be guided through it.”
 And at the end of the day, that’s what it’s all about.